4d/docs/docs/API/imapTransporterClass.md

 #### Description

-The `.subscribe()` function <!-- REF #imapTransporterClass.subscribe().Summary -->allows adding or removing of the specified mailbox to/from the IMAP server’s set of “subscribed” mailboxes<!-- END REF -->.
+The `.subscribe()` function <!-- REF #IMAPTransporterClass.subscribe().Summary -->allows adding or removing of the specified mailbox to/from the IMAP server’s set of “subscribed” mailboxes<!-- END REF -->.
 As such, you can choose to narrow down a large list of available mailboxes by subscribing to those you usually want to see.

 In the `name` parameter, pass the name of the mailbox to add (subscribe) to your "subscribed" mailboxes.